Click here for information on the My Vote Wisconsin Website

 NOTICE TOWN OF FLORENCE RESIDENTS

-Notice is hereby given that a public test of the electronic voting equipment to be used in the Spring Election on April 2, 2024 will be held on March 25, 2024 at 9:00 a.m. at the Town Office, which is located at 749 Central Avenue – Florence, WI.
+Notice is hereby given that a public test of the electronic voting equipment to be used in the General Election on November 5, 2024 will be held on October 28, 2024 at 9:00 a.m. at the Town Office, which is located at 749 Central Avenue – Florence, WI.

 *An electronic public test of the voting equipment to be used on Election Day is always held on the second Monday preceding the election.